Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 For those students who are highly motivated self-starters, and who prefer to study at their own pace and on their own time schedule, Blueprint MCAT recommends its’ Online Course.
 Given its’ combined Blueprint and Next Step legacy, the Online Course is extremely rich in the depth and breadth of its’ core content curriculum and includes as its backbone a highly customizable study planner tool, and 160 learning modules integrating video lessons, quizzes and assessments – including 30 modules exclusively focusing on strategy and statistical reasoning skills.

 The Online Course also provides students live online office hours 5 days a week, the ability to further personalize test preparation and save time by being able to test out of a module by passing the pre-module assessment, access to Blueprint’s Qbank containing over 4,000 questions, problems and passages, and 15 highly representative full-length MCAT exams.
-Pricing options for the Online Course is based on content access periods ranging from 6 months for $1,799, Blueprint’s most popular 12-month program for $2,100, or 18 months for $2,500.
+Pricing for the Online Course is based on content access period, but generally starts at around $2,000.

 Lastly, for those students looking to get the best MCAT score possible, or who just may need a little individualized help, Blueprint has 3 tutoring packages: the Essential 16 hour plan, the Comprehensive 24 hour plan, or the Intensive 40 hour package.
 As with the Live Online course, each tutoring package is combined with Blueprint’s self-paced 6 month Online Course, and additionally includes your tutor crafting a personalized study plan after an MCAT diagnostic assessment, specialized homework and practice test assignments, 1 or 2 weekly meetings depending on diagnostic feedback, individualized in-depth test taking strategy sessions, and 10 full-length practice exams.
 These tutoring packages range in price from $3,600 for the Essential program, $3,850 for the Comprehensive plan, and up to $5,600 for the Intensive package.